Star-obiero/Star-obiero/README.md

 A few cool things I’ve worked on or am currently building:

-🤖 [Project Title] – e.g., Image classifier using CNNs
+🤖 [Project Title] – e.g., Microsoft Movie Analysis

 ⚡ Fun Fact
 When I'm not coding, you'll find me learning chess strategies, exploring music, or diving into the latest tech trends.